Contact A Lawyer

 These products are manufactured by Fresenius Medical Care, which operates thousands of dialysis clinics throughout the United States and also sells equipment and medications used at most other dialysis centers, including DaVita Dialysis Clinics, DCR, Renal Ventures and others.

-Before 2012, individuals may have faced a serious risk of suffering a sudden heart attacks and cardiac arrest during dialysis treatment with Granuflo and NaturaLyte due to Fresenius Medical Care’s failure to provide adequate warnings and instructions with their product.
+Before 2012, individuals may have faced a serious risk of suffering a sudden heart attacks and cardiac arrest during dialysis treatment with Granuflo and NaturaLyte, due to Fresenius Medical Care’s failure to provide adequate warnings and instructions with their product.

 Granuflo and NaturaLyte contain sodium acetate, which is converted into bicarbonate by the body during and shortly after dialysis treatment.
 However, the manufacturer failed to warn physicians that these products contain higher levels of acetate than most other dialysis treatment products, requiring physicians to carefully monitor and change bicarbonate buffers administered with Granuflo or NaturaLyte, to avoid a risk of cardiopulmonary arrest and sudden death from heart problems.

 LAWSUITS OVER FRESENIUS DIALYSIS TREATMENTS: A number of families throughout the United States are reviewing potential lawsuits with lawyers after their loved ones died or suffered a catastrophic heart injury during or within 48 hours after dialysis treatment.

 According to allegations raised in Fresenius dialysis treatment lawsuits: